Souvik116/Machine-Learning-Models/README.md

 type, work experience and salary offers to the students who got placed.

+We have first cleaned the dataset and done EDA.
+**Simoni Agarwal** was responsible for EDA.

-I have applied pre-existing machine learning models to predict placement.
+We have applied pre-existing machine learning models to predict placement.

-The models include:
+The models(along with group member name responsible) include:

-•	Logistic Regression
+•	Logistic Regression - **Souvik Maity**

-•	K Nearest Neighbours
+•	K Nearest Neighbours - **Pranit Ahuja**

-•	Random Forest Classification
+•	Random Forest Classification - **Tiasha Majumdar**

 Apart from the above mentioned models, Logistic Regression has also been developed from scratch and implemented.
+This is a joint team effort.
 In the end, the best algorithm in terms of accuracy was also found.

+The Documentation was done by **Chintan Basrani**.